Employee portal

 - Notify as soon as possible all those concerned of the arrival of the new student: secretary, teacher, supervisory staff for the dinner, resource person for student services, other staff members, students in the class, students in school.

-- Show the school to the parents and the student.
+- Show parents and students around the school.

 - If time permits, prepare staff and students to welcome the student.